 Afgan-Kobeh Property

-The Company incurred minimal expenditures on the Afgan-Kobeh Property during the nine month period ended May 31, 2014.
+The Company incurred minimal expenditures on the Afgan-Kobeh Property during the year ended August 31, 2014.
 All maintenance payments are up to date and title to the mineral claims remains in good standing.

 Summary of Quarterly Results